 What Costs Are Involved?

-As with buying a residential property, you will need to pay a fee to a solicitor and a surveyor when you buy a rental property.
+As with buying a residential property, you will have to pay fees to the lender, surveyor, solicitor and mortgage broker.

-From 1 April 2016, Stamp Duty Land Tax is charged at 3% above the current rates when you buy an additional property, which will affect many of those who are buying to let.
-Find out how much you will have to pay with HMRC’s stamp duty calculator.
+Stamp Duty Land Tax is also charged at 3% above the standard rates when you buy a residential investment property.
+Find out how much you will have to pay with our buy-to-let stamp duty calculator.